 Lessons from a failed onboarding

-What can happen if you completely drop the ball with the onboarding and fail to do it?
-Well, we know from experience that the worst possible outcome is pretty bad.
+What happens when you drop the ball with the onboarding and fail to do it?
+Well, we know from experience that it will not work in your favor.

-- Great onboarding can be the key to your success
+- Great onboarding is the key to generating users and increasing rentals.